 There’s a lot spanning from the introduction of Pepsi Throwback to some of our Nescafe or Carrefour work.
 A recent, less conventional case would be our work for Lowes Foods in the U.S. where we were asked to transform an entire supermarket chain.
 What I’m proud of is that we cracked the code of “tomorrow’s supermarket”, by infusing sensory clues, storytelling, consumer engagement, local engagement…into one.
 We established 3 major Lowes Universities with one single purpose to train our staff in amazing customer service.
-We even employed stage managers and community engagement teams with the sole role of engaging themselves into the local communities.
-Today Lowes is one of the most successful supermarket chains in the U.S. They are small but growing at an amazing speed and all this due to truly understanding the consumers and questioning conventional supermarket approaches which seems to be dead long time ago.
+We even employed stage managers and community engagement teams with the sole role of engaging themselves in the local communities.
+Today Lowes is one of the most successful supermarket chains in the U.S. They are small but growing at an amazing speed and all this due to truly understanding the consumers and questioning conventional supermarket approaches which seem to be dead a long time ago.

 (STEFAN: You can watch a case video here)

 What are some brands that already now apply the marketing principles and tactics of the future, say, the next 5-10 years?

 I hope that all of our clients are doing so.
 LEGO for sure, Red Bull, Facebook….and a lot of start-ups are.
 However, today only a few Fortune 100 brands are, for the simple reason that they’re afraid of and confused about what to do.

 In building up a brand what are some of the most successful activities you have been involved in or seen?